9brada6/tabs-with-posts/development.md

 - Change all definitions from svg to symbol?
 - Find a way to remove the duplication of declaring the svg of an icon.
+- Make icons works also inline and via a file.

+- Make all icons from svg manager return icon object.

 - Add a way to invert category icons?
 - Add License to FontAwesome